florbrunello/MSc-CS-Medical-Anonymization-Evaluation/README.md

 ## Acknowledgements

-This work used compute resources from UNC Supercomputing (CCAD) and resources from the ARPHAI community.
-See the thesis acknowledgements for the full list of contributors and funders.
+This work used computational resources from UNC Supercómputo (CCAD), which is part of SNCAD, Argentina and resources from the ARPHAI community.